Air drills bring new thrust to India, Germany defense ties – DW – 08/05/2024

 "If you know how difficult and crucial that high-altitude terrain is, in such situations if we have a medium transport aircraft that can give us that kind of loading capacity, it works in our favor because we can have better planning," she explained.

-"Timing is crucial because we cannot have 2-3 aircraft making several rounds.
+"Timing is crucial because we cannot have two to three aircraft making several rounds.
 We can put everything together and it can go in one round.
 That also improves fuel efficiency.
 That is why the Germans have an edge over the other contenders," she said.

 What India aims to achieve